lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

     $ vi site.si

 Next take a look at the input file "ctrl.si".
 The first few lines are just header information, then you have a number of basic parameters for a calculation.
 We won't talk about these values now but a full description is provided on the ctrl file page.
 Defaults are provided by blm for most of the variables except "gmax" and "nkabc", which are left as "NULL".
-The "gmax" value specifies how fine a real space mesh is used for the interstitial charge density and this depends on the basis set.
+The "gmax" value specifies how fine a real space mesh is used for the interstitial charge density and this will depend on the basis set.
 The "nkabc" specifies the k mesh and has to be set manually (it depends on what system you are looking at).
 A 4x4x4 k mesh is sufficient for us, set this value now by simply changing "nkabc=NULL" to "nkabc=4" (4 is automatically used for each mesh dimension, you could equivlaently use "nkabc=4 4 4").
 Take a look at the last line, it contains information about the different atoms in the system (here we only have silicon) and their associated augmentation spheres.

     $ vi ctrl.si